Creating a community of leaders

-- CNS Dean’s Office Student Resource Requests are infrequently given with oversight from the Office for Strategy and Equity Initiatives for amounts of $1,500 or less where there is a one-time need and where students can clearly articulate a benefit to the college or a contribution to equity goals that benefit more than one individual.
+- CNS Dean’s Office Student Resource Requests are infrequently given with oversight from Senior Assistant Dean Melissa Taylor for amounts of $1,500 or less where there is a one-time need and where students can clearly articulate a benefit to the college that benefits more than one individual.
 Decisions are made semesterly with deadlines of Sept.
 15, Feb.
 1 and June 1.
 To submit a request use this form.

 Planning for Food

 Some companies offer profit sharing or donations to student organizations.

 - Jason’s Deli may give 15% back; it will usually only approve events expected to have 50+ participants - must show proof of 501(c)3 tax exemption

 - Plucker’s (2222 Rio Grande St. Ste 116) offers profit sharing.
 Contact manager by phone (512) 469-WING or in person

 - Best to go in person during non-meal times when they are less busy

 - Sign-up for a Wednesday Trivia Night and Plucker's will allow teams to sign-up under your organization - charge $5 per person per team and triple your profit!

 - Panera Bread throws out their leftover baked goods for the day at their closing hour and will sometimes give them out to students!